Race Betterment Foundation: Eugenics Registry

-The board members included pioneering eugenicists: David Starr Jordan, president; John Harvey Kellogg, secretary; Irving Fisher, Luther Burbank, and Charles B. Davenport, director of the ERO.
+The board members included pioneering eugenicists: David Starr Jordan, president; John Harvey Kellogg, secretary; Irving Fisher, Luther Burbank, and Charles Davenport, director of the ERO.
 The registry collected information on thousands of families during its years of operation until 1935.

 Fitter Family Campaign

 The Fitter Family campaign was evolved from Better Babies contests, which was popular during pre-World War I years.
 The latter was associated with eugenics at the Kansas Free Fair in 1920, and was developed into "Fitter Families for Future Firesides" competitions under the direction of Mary Tirrell Watts and Florence Brown Sherbon.
-The initial sponsor of the competition was the Red Cross (1920-1924), then Rockefeller and Eastman (1924-1926), and then was transferred to Race Betterment Foundation under Luther S West's direction in 1928.
+The initial sponsor of the competition was the Red Cross (1920–1924), then Rockefeller and Eastman (1924–1926), and then was transferred to Race Betterment Foundation under Luther S. West's direction in 1928.
 The campaign was a prime example of a positive eugenics program, focusing on teaching young adults familiar with their personal eugenical history how to choose their mates more prudently, and thus leading to a "fitter humanstock".

 Battle Creek College

 Battle Creek College rooted in the Battle Creek Sanitarium, which was formed in 1866 as an institution of the Seventh-day Adventist Church at the beginning.
 The predecessors of Battle Creek College include the Training School for Nurses opened in 1884, the Battle Creek Sanitarium School of Health and Home Economics, which primarily served to train dieticians, founded in 1906, and the Normal School for Physical Education was founded in 1909.
 Kellogg chartered Battle Creek College in 1923 by bringing the three professional schools together and adding a liberal arts school.
 Battle Creek College became fully accredited by the North Central Association of Colleges in 1926.
 John Harvey Kellogg was the first president of the college.

-The fundamental purpose of this colleges was "race betterment through eugenics and euthenics is the primary and essential object of this College," as stated in its Articles of Association.
+The fundamental purpose of this colleges was "race betterment through eugenics and euthenics is the primary and essential object of this College", as stated in its Articles of Association.
 Hence all the students, faculty members, and officers of the college were required to be "earnest and enthusiastic supporters and promoters of race betterment principles and methods".